heimdallreport/opentlc-sandbox-automation/README.md

 ### Optional Extra Configs
-Optionally, users can customize clusters by editing the `cluster_config_vars.yaml`.
+Users can customize cluster installation configs or day two customizations by editing the `cluster_config_vars.yaml`.
-For example if a different flavor for worker nodes is necessary.
 Available extra configs, with their predefined values, are:

 ```